Darialyphia/clash-of-destiny/docs/KEYWORDS.md

 > This minion can be summoned on spaces adjacent to enemy minions.

-### Ambush
+### Flank

-> This minion can be summoned on spaces adjacent to enemy minions.
+> This minion can be summoned on spaces adjacent to ally minions.

 ### Magic Ward